Ynot-Workshop/y_core/README.md

 # y_core

 y_core is the core of the Ybox framework, aimed to be a successor to qb-core continuing the development of a solid foundation for building easy-to-use, performant, and secure server resources.
-The main goal being to promote better practices, not backwards compatible is a feature, not a bug. (if you care that your 2021 qbus resource still works *(that's what backwards compatibility mean btw)*, the Qbox team will love you!)
+The main goal being to promote better practices, not being backwards compatible is a feature, not a bug. (if you care that your 2021 qbus resource still works *(that's what backwards compatibility mean btw)*, the Qbox team will love you!)
+Other goals include:
+    - A more modular system to be more organized
+    - "Bloat" the core with systems that every server needs and are often poorly implemented in separate resources (animations, reputation etc)
+    - An actual proper DB
+    - Reducing the dependencies to a minimum (ideally only oxmysql & ox_lib)

 ## Current Plan
 - [ ] new file structure
     - [ ] Use modules
+        - [ ] discord
+        - [ ] status
+        - [ ] player
+        - [ ] vehicle
+        - [ ] animation
+        - [ ] skin
+        - [ ] group
+        - [ ] crew
+        - [ ] weapon
+        - [ ] vehicle
+        - [ ] reputation

 - [ ] New Database Structure
 - [ ] New group system
 - [ ] New vehicle system